frenchja/jaf502/source/regression/index.markdown

 F^*<sub>{1,987}</sub> = H<sub>0</sub>: &beta;<sub>1</sub> = 0

-Part 2:  The Effect of Books and Attendance on Grades
+Part 2:  Testing for Interactions
 ----------------------------

+### The Effect of Books and Attendance on Grades

 [Download]() this example dataset.
 In this section, we'll look at the influence of Books and Attendance on one's Grades.
 However, one might hypothesize that the number of books you read has a larger impact on your grade if you bother attending lecture more often.
 If we're hypothesizing that people who attend class get more out of the books versus the students who don't attend and use them to cram at the end of the quarter or semester, we need to test for an *interaction* of Books x Classes, over and above the *main effects* of `Books` and `Classes` on our dependant variable, `Grades`.